anotherjson/python_training/README.md

 # Learning Python
-Code found on the web to learn python, git is meant for future referenc
+Code found on the web to learn python, git is meant for future reference